Elchamos64/GitBranching/git_branch.md

 - `git add .`
 - `git commit -m "your message goes here"`

 Once you have added the commit message you are ready to go ahead and merge the changes to the developer_branch.
 To do this, you are going to switch to the developer_brach (which is the branch you are merging the changes into) and use the following command `git merge feature_branch` this will merge the changes from the branch you are working on to the developer branch.
+And don't forget to push the changes to github with `git push`

 Hopefully, this will go smooth and you won't have any merge comflicts.
 If you do, go to the [Merge Conflicts](#conflict) section.

+## Merge comfilcts <a id="merge"></a>